 - Trash is to be placed in the proper receptacles.
 There are separate receptacles for trash and for recyclables.
 Guests are asked to help keep areas clean and free of litter.

 - Camp Victory observes quiet hours between 10:30 PM – 7:30 AM.
-Group activities outside cease during these hours.
+Group activities that are outside cease during these hours.

 For directions to Camp Victory please click here